-Students are eligible for student membership of the Economic Society of Australia and New Zealand (N.S.W.
-Branch), which meets on the third Friday of every month.
+Sydney University Manning Road The University of New South Wales Main Building Sydney Technical College Near to the Union Store Medical Society Bookshop meets on the third Friday of every month.
 Speakers are drawn from a wide field of economics and related studies.
-Members receive the Society's Journal, The Economic Record, which is published three times a year, and also brief Economic Monographs on current topics.
+Members receive the Society's Journal, The Economic Record, which is published four times a year, monthly Economic Monographs on current topics and occasional Economic Papers.